Configuration

 • we can display the data in the UI (pricing table, billing section, etc.)

-• create the correct checkout session
+• we can create the correct checkout session

-The schema is based on few entities:
+The schema is based on a few entities:

-• Plans: The main product you are selling (e.g., "Pro Plan", "Starter Plan", etc.)
+• Plans: The main products you are selling (e.g. "Free", "Premium", etc.)

 index.ts